-- Severe weather warning (e.g., flash flooding, tsunami, hurricane, etc.). - Environmental emergency within an on-campus facility (e.g., hazardous chemical spill, fire, earthquake, building collapse). - Criminal activity with an imminent threat to campus community (e.g., active shooter, murder, fleeing suspect with a weapon). - Public Health Emergency (e.g., measles outbreak, swine flu outbreak, etc.).
+- Severe weather warning (e.g., flash flooding, tsunami, hurricane, etc.) - Environmental emergency within an on-campus facility (e.g., hazardous chemical spill, fire, earthquake, building collapse) - Criminal activity with an imminent threat to Campus community (e.g., active shooter, murder, fleeing suspect with a weapon) - Public Health Emergency (e.g., measles outbreak, swine flu outbreak, etc.)

-Once UPD has received the report, the Chief of Police (or management designee) will, without delay and taking into account the safety of the community, confer with the appropriate public official (e.g., fire chief, health department) and any campus officials responsible for managing the on-campus emergency (including EOC Director or designee), if available, to confirm both: 1) a legitimate emergency or dangerous situation exists impacting on-campus geography; and 2) the emergency or dangerous situation poses an immediate or imminent threat to members of the oncampus community.
-This confirmation process may include, but is not limited to, visual observation, officer investigation, the assistance of key campus administrators, local or campus first responders, and/or official government reporting through agencies such as the National Weather Service.
+Once UPD has received the report, responding units will evaluate the need to initiate an emergency notification and will notify the Command Staff.
+The Chief of Police (or management designee) will, without delay and taking into account the safety of the community, confer with the appropriate public official (e.g., fire chief, health department) and any Campus officials responsible for managing the on-campus emergency (including EOC Director or designee), if available, to confirm both: 1) a legitimate emergency or dangerous situation exists impacting on-campus geography; and 2) the emergency or dangerous situation poses an immediate or imminent threat to members of the on-campus community.
+This confirmation process may include, but is not limited to, visual observation, officer investigation, the assistance of key Campus administrators, local or Campus first responders, and/or official government reporting through agencies such as the National Weather Service.

 If both of the above factors are not met, no emergency notification is required.
 If it is determined that both of the above factors are met, then an emergency notification as described below shall be issued.
 The Chief of Police (or management designee) will confer with the Clery Director, if available, to prepare the content of the notification and determine which members of the campus community are threatened and need to be notified.
 The content of the message will be developed based on a careful but swift analysis of the most critical facts.
+Command Staff will draft an initial message to be reviewed by any or all of the following: Chief of Police, Clery Director, EOC Director, Public Information Officer, and/or Strategic Marketing and Communications designee.
+These individuals will review the message to ensure content is accurate, necessary, and helpful to the broader community, and that the content does not compromise privacy.